 They tend to appear on the back, neck, forehead, and chest.
 This is likely because these regions have pores with larger skin oil-producing glands.

 Due to the extensive damage caused by the pore rupture, nodules may remain for weeks or months before healing.

-Cysts appear as large, red, painful lesions between 7 - 15 millimeters in diameter.
+True cysts appear as large, red, painful lesions between 7 - 15 millimeters in diameter.

-Cysts develop when only a small area of the pore wall bursts, and instead of releasing its contents into the skin, the body builds a thick and strong secondary wall around the expelled contents.
+They develop when only a small area of the pore wall bursts, and instead of releasing its contents into the skin, the body builds a thick and strong secondary wall around the expelled contents.

 The table below displays the characteristics of nodules and cysts: